 - Final-year dissertation (extended essay) on a research or practice-based topic of choice

-You'll be trained, developed and supported by leading actors, directors and scholars - learning from their experience working in the UK industry, America, Asia, Australasia and throughout Europe.
+You'll be trained, developed and supported by leading actors, directors and scholars, learning from their experience working in the UK industry, as well as in America, Asia, Australasia and throughout Europe.

 - 11 high-specification performance and rehearsal studios.